 Top 5 Places to Stay in Nashville

 One of Nashville’s premiere hotels for over a century, the Hermitage Hotel is steeped in history.
 Six presidents have stayed there, including John F. Kennedy and Franklin D. Roosevelt, as well as luminaries like Bette Davis, Greta Garbo and gangster Al Capone.
-The lobby oozes old school luxury with its exquisite Italian marble, stained glass ceiling and Russian walnut paneling, yet the guest rooms have been upgraded to meet 21st-century desires for the finer things.
+The lobby oozes old school luxury and the guest rooms have been upgraded to meet 21st-century desires for the finer things.

-One of the top restaurants in Nashville, the Capitol Grille, is in the lower level.
+One of the top restaurants in Nashville, Drusie & Darr, is on the lower level.
 Believe it or not, one of the big draws to the building is a men’s bathroom, a restored Art Deco masterpiece so impressive, it compels women to sneak in and take a peek.

 2. Hutton Hotel

 This is a place for the Nashville visitor who wouldn’t mind dialing back a bit on the whole “Music City” vibe.
 One of the newest hotels in town, the Hutton brings an element of style that truly represents the cosmopolitan nature of the city.
 The contemporary design utilizes décor that is environmentally friendly, including bamboo flooring and furnishings, as well as a hybrid car that shuttles guests to various attractions around town.